Mortgages in Cyprus

 Yes.
 If you’re a UK resident who is planning to move to Cyprus, or if you’ve already relocated but have lived there for less than five years, you can get a non-resident housing loan (note that the term ‘housing loan’ is more widely used than ‘mortgage’ in Cyprus).

-It’s also possible to get a housing loan for a second home (e.g. a holiday home) without moving to Cyprus, if you meet the affordability requirements.
+Getting a housing loan for a second home (e.g., a holiday home) is possible without moving to Cyprus if you meet the affordability requirements.
 You can’t usually get a housing loan for an investment property (e.g. a holiday let) if you’re not a permanent resident.

-Non-EU citizens (including British citizens) will need to get a permit to buy property before applying for a mortgage.
+Non-EU citizens (including British citizens) must get a permit to buy property before applying for a mortgage.
 This is a new requirement since Brexit.
 The permit is required to buy an apartment, a house, or a plot of land.

 Speak to an overseas mortgage expert